Since version 1.0, Django’s release numbering works as follows:

 At any moment in time, Django’s developer team will support a set of releases to varying levels.
 See the supported versions section of the download page for the current state of support for each version.

-The current development master will get new features and bug fixes requiring non-trivial refactoring.
+main will get new features and bug fixes

-Patches applied to the master branch must also be applied to the last feature release branch, to be released in the next patch release of that feature series, when they fix critical problems:
+Patches applied to the main branch must also be applied to the last feature release branch, to be released in the next patch release of that feature series, when they fix critical problems:

 The rule of thumb is that fixes will be backported to the last feature release for bugs that would have prevented a release in the first place (release blockers).

-Security fixes and data loss bugs will be applied to the current master, the last two feature release branches, and any other supported long-term support release branches.
+Security fixes and data loss bugs will be applied to the current main branch, the last two feature release branches, and any other supported long-term support release branches.

 Documentation fixes generally will be more freely backported to the last release branch.
 That’s because it’s highly advantageous to have the docs for the last release be up-to-date and correct, and the risk of introducing regressions is much less of a concern.